Has anyone ever asked you if you have ADHD? Maybe you’ve even wondered if you show the signs of adult ADHD.

 ADHD is one of the most talked-about and misunderstood conditions today.
 Yet only 10% of people with ADHD have been assessed or treated, according to ADHD Ireland.

-for many Irish adults, ADHD manifests in challenges with time management, organisational skills, maintaining focus on tasks, and regulating emotions.
+Many people misunderstand the condition, thinking ADHD always involves hyperactivity.
+But for many Irish adults, ADHD manifests in challenges with time management, organisational skills, maintaining focus on tasks, and regulating emotions.

 What are the most common signs of Adult ADHD?